 Here comes the bride.
 And here come some massive risks for your wedding venue.
 It can be a lucrative business being part of the happy couple’s biggest day.
 But if things go wrong, you could find yourself facing some massive bills.
-Luckily, you can protect yourself with wedding venue insurance.
+Luckily, you can protect yourself with wedding venue insurance and wedding public liability insurance.
 From cancellation cover to pay the legal fees if someone gets hurt, we explain what wedding venue insurance you need and how to get it at the best price.

 What sort of wedding venue do you have?

 Wedding venues come in all shapes and sizes.
 From historic castles and beachside cafes to barns and private homes, you can hold a celebration almost anywhere.
 As a result, wedding venue insurance comes in all shapes and sizes too.

 Maybe weddings are just one of many different events your venue will cater for.
 Or maybe one or two weddings a year are the only events that you’ll hold.
 Whatever your specific situation, you can tailor your wedding venue insurance around it to get quality cover you can rely on at a great value price.